diffblue/gitlab/doc/user/group/saml_sso/index.md

 1. Follow your identity provider's documentation and paste the metadata URL when it's requested.

 Check your identity provider's documentation to see if it supports the GitLab metadata URL.

-### NameID

-GitLab.com uses the SAML NameID to identify users.
-The NameID element:

-- Is a required field in the SAML response.
-- Must be unique to each user.
-- Must be a persistent value that never changes, such as a randomly generated unique user ID.
-- Is case sensitive.
-The NameID must match exactly on subsequent login attempts, so should not rely on user input that could change between upper and lower case.
-- Should not be an email address or username.
-We strongly recommend against these as it's hard to guarantee it doesn't ever change, for example, when a person's name changes.
-Email addresses are also case-insensitive, which can result in users being unable to sign in.

-The relevant field name and recommended value for supported providers are in the [provider specific notes](#set-up-identity-provider).

-WARNING:
-Once users have signed into GitLab using the SSO SAML setup, changing the `NameID` breaks the configuration and potentially locks users out of the GitLab group.

-#### NameID Format

-We recommend setting the NameID format to `Persistent` unless using a field (such as email) that requires a different format.
-Most NameID formats can be used, except `Transient` due to the temporary nature of this format.

 ### User attributes